finos/legend-studio/.changeset/spicy-trains-sit.md

 ---
-"@finos/legend-query": minor
+"@finos/legend-query": patch
 ---

-Support editing of milestoning properties in projection and filter.
+Allow drag and drop of parameters in Derived Property editor.